SU($2$) string tension in the continuum limit using an effective theory of center vortices: the Wilson loop average in the presence of the center vortices - the area law fall-off

-The integral in Eq. \eqref{Z0 lattice3} is a Gaussian and $\gamma(x)$ is changed to a non-compact scalar field, hence we can calculate it using Fourier expansion, which we will show in the next subsection.
+The integral in Eq.~\eqref{Z0 lattice3} is Gaussian.
+After the above change of variables, the compact degrees of freedom are transferred to the integer-valued variables, and $\gamma_{\boldsymbol{x}}$ can be treated as a non-compact scalar field.
+Therefore, the integral can be evaluated using the Fourier expansion, as will be shown in the next subsection.